DanielMankowski/ARCTOUCH/README.md

 This is an example project as interview processing of ARCTOUCH company.
 ## Project Architecture
 I have chosen RMVVM architecture to make the project, always trying to meet SOLID metodology.
 For that I was tried to separate responsabilities of each screen and create unit test.
+It has the components:
+- Router: In charge of manage screen flows
+- Model: Represent data received from API
+- View: Show information in screen
+- ViewModel: Business logic and networking.
 ## Technical Details
 In order to demonstrate knowledgment I think that the most appropiate way to do the project is as native as possible, so I am going to list the components that I have used.
 - For API calls: **Alamofire**.
 For simplicity in Network request(when dowload proyect, please do not foget to execute pod install in console).